 Join a support group.
 These groups can be a good source of information and tips

-for managing your illness and a chance to share your frustrations and
+for managing your illness.
+They also give you a chance to share your frustrations and

 problems with others who have CFS.
 Ask your doctor or contact a local hospital

 for the location of a support group near you.